anon-blue/anon.blue/README.txt

                                                 ypu
                                               lollololololololololololololololol
 o              your compurer has an irreversible glitch or it could be bug.
-ME don't delete me a n y m o r eCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA WELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO U GANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME T
+it looks like there`s no way to save it.
+WELCOME TO UGANDAWELCOME TO UGANDA WELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO U GANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME T